Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 In non-English languages (European ones, at least) the position is completely different: the ordinal feminine and masculine characters like 2ª (‘secunda’) or 8º (‘octavo’) are the normal method of representation, and their use in Latin-derived terminology in printing and binding remains standard.

 1. The £ sign is now nearly obsolete except in the United Kingdom (UK) and some of its former colonial dependencies; in Egypt, Sudan, and Syria; and some other countries for historical purposes.
-It should not be confused with ₤, used in countries using the Lira.
+It should not be confused with ₤, used in countries using the former Italian or Turkish Lira.